 In 1948 Edhi and his family migrated to Karachi, Pakistan.
 To earn a living, he started as a hawker.
 He then became a commission agent selling cloth.
 However, he soon realized that there was a lack of medical care in the nascent state.
 He realized he must do something about it.
 He saved some money to open a charitable clinic.
 Although he did not have formal education, he learned primary medical care from a doctor friend.

 A defining moment

 The year 1957 was a defining moment in his life.
 There was a major flu epidemic in the city of Karachi.
 He went wholeheartedly in providing relief to people by setting up tents and distributing free immunizations.
-He won the heart of people.
-They opened their hearts and there started a stream of donations that continued to increase with every passing year.
+He won the heart of the people.
+They opened their hearts, and there started a stream of donations that continued to increase with every passing year.
 A great bond of trust was created between the people and Edhi that remained unshakable.
 He purchased the entire building where his small clinic was located.
-He then established the Edhi Foundation, which continues today, and is run completely by public support.
+He then established the Edhi Foundation, which continues today, and is run entirely by public support.